Waxing In Winter

 Regulars to this blog will have read our Shaving versus Waxing post which has converted so many guests to the joys of waxing.

 They have since ditched the razor and are seeing that instead of shaving daily, they only need to wax monthly!

-Now as the new season approaches, we have had numerous guests asking if they still need to wax in the winter as their bodies will be covered up.
+Now as the new season approaches, we have had numerous guests asking if they still need to be waxing in the winter as their bodies will be covered up.